 The holiday season is such a fun time to go to your mailbox.
 Why?
 Because you probably get some beautiful holiday and Christmas cards from family and friends.
 You get to see everyone’s kids, how much they’ve grown, and smiling, happy faces.
-You also get to send your holiday cards, spreading good cheer and your kids happy faces.
-But what happens when you get divorced?
-Should you still send holiday cards?
-This article addresses holiday and Christmas card etiquette after divorce.
+You also get to send your holiday cards, spreading good cheer and your kids’ happy faces.
+Wait, don’t you?
+If you are going through a divorce, or already divorced, are you questioning whether or not you should send cards?
+What’s the holiday and Christmas card etiquette after divorce?
+Read on.

 What should the return address label read?